 I am really excited about this new toy (I mean tool)(nav aid)(gps)(chart plotter)

-$99 chart plotter, that's less boat bucks than, than, than, well its less than anything I can think of except an led bulb I just bought for $ 8 plus shipping.
+$99 chart plotter, that's less boat bucks than, than, than, well it's less than anything I can think of except an LED bulb I just bought for $ 8 plus shipping.

 http://www.sping.com/seaclear/